krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

 ## Common Types

-Let the input data size be $n$ , the figure below shows the common types of space complexity (ordered from low to high).
+Assuming the input data size is $n$, the figure illustrates common types of space complexity (ordered from low to high).

 $$
 \begin{aligned}